go-bayes/boilerplate/README.md

 # save as JSON (this is the default format)
 boilerplate_save(unified_db, data_path = "my_project/data", format = "json", confirm = FALSE, quiet = TRUE)

-# If you have old RDS files from a previous version, you can migrate them:
+# if you have old RDS files from a previous version, you can migrate them:
 # results <- boilerplate_migrate_to_json(
 #   source_path = "old_project/data",  # Path containing .rds files
 #   output_path = "new_project/data",   # Where to save JSON files